03 Aug Iguazu Falls Entrance Fee

 Brazil side of Iguazu falls entrance fee

-Brazilian nationals are entitled the cheapest entrance fee to the falls, and then next cheapest are citizens of member countries of the MercoSur holding identification from Argentina, Uruguay, Paraguay, or Venezuela.
+Brazilian nationals are entitled to the cheapest entrance fee to the falls, and then the next cheapest are the citizens of Mercosur member which include Argentina, Uruguay, Paraguay, or Venezuela.
 The rest of the world need to pay full price for entrance to the National Park, but there is a child discount for kids up until 11 years.

-There is a cash machine at the entrance, and you can pay with credit card for your ticket, and at shops & restaurants inside the park.
-Once you enter there are free electric-run buses that take you to the start of the trail to see the falls and back.
+There is a cash machine at the entrance, and you can pay with credit card for your ticket.
+Shops, restaurants and the boat trip located inside the park, also accept credit card.
+Once you enter there are free electric-run buses that take you to the start of the trail which you follow for different views of the falls.

 Argentina side of Iguazu falls entrance fee

-Like the Brazil entrance, the Argentina entrance fee is determined by where in the world you reside.
+Like the Brazil entrance, the Argentinan entrance fee is determined by where in the world you reside.
 Argentine nations have the cheapest entrance, followed by nationals of the Mercosur countries.
 The rest of the world pays a higher fee with no discounts for children.
-The train to the devil’s throat is included, but park entry does not include the boat rides.
+The train to the devil’s throat is included, but the park entry does not include the boat rides which are operated by a private company.

-There is an ATM cash machine inside the park, and restaurants, the boat operators and shops do take credit card.
-It is worth mentioning that food and drinks (even water) is very expensive on the Argentine side, while the Brazil side has reasonable prices.
+Prices inside the Argentine Side of the Falls – There is an ATM cash machine inside the park, and all the restaurants, boat operators and shops do take credit card.
+It is worth mentioning that food and drinks (even water) are very expensive on the Argentine side, while the Brazil side has more reasonable prices.

 Iguazu Falls Transfers